Aleksandra Prijović: 2019–present: Zvuk tišine and Devet života

 Prijović released "Kuća strave" on 22 June 2023, as the lead single from her third studio album Devet života.
 The album charted in Austria and Switzerland, while the track "Dam dam dam" topped the Billboard Croatia Songs chart.
 In support of the album, she embarked on her debut headlining tour and her debut arena tour, Od Istoka Do Zapada Tour.
 The tour visited major cities in the former Yugoslav region, starting with three concerts at Štark Arena in Belgrade, Serbia over 28–30 September 2023.
 She also sold out five concerts at Arena Zagreb, making her the only artist who managed to achieve that, beating Dino Merlin who managed to sell out four.
 At the same time, she is the only singer who managed to sell out three concerts at the Zetra Olympic Hall in Sarajevo, and three concerts at Čair Hall in Niš.
 With Od Istoka Do Zapada Tour, Prijović broke several records, and became the first regional artist who managed to sell out several consecutive concerts at the biggest concert halls in all major cities, in a record time, in Southeast European countries.
 The tour has had a cultural impact in the region, and is considered as one of the biggest and most successful tours in the Balkans.

 Personal life

 In 2016, Aleksandra started dating Filip Živojinović, the son of Serbian tennis player Slobodan Živojinović and the stepson of turbo-folk singer Lepa Brena.
-The couple got married on 21 June 2018, in Belgrade, Serbia, where they currently live.
-During her first pregnancy, Prijović took a short hiatus, and on 6 March 2019, she gave birth to her and Filip's first child, son Aleksandar.
-On 3 September 2025, Prijović gave birth to her and Filip's second child, daughter Aria.
+The couple got married on 21 June 2018, in Belgrade, Serbia, where they currently reside.
+Following her first pregnancy, Prijović took a short hiatus, and on 6 March 2019, she gave birth to her and Filip's first child, a son named Aleksandar.
+On 3 September 2025, Prijović gave birth the couple's second child, a daughter named Aria.